chinazhangchao/list_spider/README.md

 Many times we only need to spider by url list then parse them and spider again.
 This is for the purpose.

 ## Features
-1.Duplicate url filtering (based on local path, so you can custom your behavior).
+* Duplicate url filtering (based on local path, so you can custom your behavior).

-2.Converting to UTF-8 support.
+* Convert to UTF-8 support.

-3.Increased spider (don't spider exist).
+* Increased spider support (don't spider exist).

-4.Custom concurrent number and interval between task.
+* Custom concurrent number and interval between task.

-5.Http options support.
+* Http options support.

 ## Getting started